discordjs/guide/guide/creating-your-bot/creating-commands.md

 }
 ```

 If you see something like that getting logged in your terminal, then that means your bot is receiving the interaction event correctly!
-However, our bot hasn't replied to the interaction yet, which is why you will see something like this in your Discord:
+However, your bot hasn't replied to the interaction yet, which is why you will see something like this in your Discord:

 ![](./images/interactionfailed.png)